m3il/Sims-4-Random-Traits-Picker/README.md

 Picks three random traits from basegame and displays them in JOptionPane message box

+To add:
->>create pickable option for all add ons that add traits
+>create pickable option for all add ons that add traits
 >>add a new box for a random aspiration + add ons as above